 Foods that cannot be directly assigned to an FP component are disaggregated into its ingredients.
-Most of the FNDDS foods are multi-ingredient foods and cannot be directly assigned to an FP component, without prior disaggregation into their ingredients (e.g., pizza, sandwiches, soups, cakes, cookies, candies, ready-to-eat cereals, rice with vegetables and meat, frozen dinners).
-In Table 4 examples, honey roasted walnuts and fried eggs cannot be directly assigned to an FP component and need disaggregation into ingredients that can be assigned to an FP component.
+Most of the FNDDS foods are multi-ingredient foods and cannot be directly assigned to an FP component, without prior disaggregation into their ingredients (e.g., fried vegetable, fried eggs, pizza, sandwiches, soups, cakes, cookies, candies, ready-to-eat cereals, rice with vegetables and meat, frozen dinners).
+In Table 4 examples, fried eggs, cheese sandwich, and custard cannot be directly assigned to an FP component and need disaggregation into ingredients that can be assigned to an FP component.
 Table 5 provides a conceptual model for the level of food disaggregation used in FPID and FPED.